Come On Down (EP)

 Come On Down is the debut EP by the Seattle-based alternative rock band Green River.
 It was released in November 1985 through Homestead Records, while the band were on their first US tour.
-It is considered the first grunge record because it was released several months before the Deep Six album that was compiled by six other Seattle grunge bands.
+It is considered the first grunge record because it was released several months before the Deep Six album that included them as well as five other Seattle grunge bands.

 Overview

 In the early 1980s, the Seattle branch of the indie movement was influenced by punk rock, however it removed its speed and its structure and added elements of metal.
 Although Malfunkshun and Soundgarden were more popular in Seattle at this time, Green River was the first band of this movement to release a recording.
 Come On Down has been described as a balance between punk and metal, being similar to a mashup of 1980s metal together with early Mudhoney, and with the sound being "dirty".
 In audio engineering, the term "dirty" or "fuzzy" describes "the opposite of clear, clean sound.
 A dirty tone would have some amount of noise, distortion, or overdrive in the signal."

-This record also marks Green River's only record with original guitarist Steve Turner (later of Mudhoney), other than the 2016 LP release of 1984 Demos, and the 2019 LP release of Live At The Tropicana.
+This record also marks Green River's only record with original guitarist Steve Turner (later of Mudhoney), other than the 2016 LP release of 1984 Demos, and the 2019 release of Live At The Tropicana.
 Turner left the group due to his dissatisfaction with bassist Jeff Ament and guitarist Stone Gossard's heavy metal leanings.
 The record was released to little fanfare, and did not sell well.
-Allmusic describes the EP as "a worthwhile listen but not something that points towards the bright futures that its band members would enjoy."
+AllMusic reviewer Bradley Torreano describes the EP as "a worthwhile listen but not something that points towards the bright futures that its band members would enjoy."
 It contains the first recording of the song "Swallow My Pride", a song describing a lover's disdain for his girlfriend's feverish American patriotism, which was later re-recorded for the band's debut album, Rehab Doll.